fdbozzo/foxbin2prg/docs/FoxBin2Prg_Internals.md

 Setting **per file** could only be used via this configuration file.
 For defaults, see [Configuration file](#configuration-file).

+## Excluding directories
+It is possible to exclude directory structures from processing.
+Placing a file **.FoxBin2Prg_Ignore** into a directory will stop FoxBin2Prg from processing any file in this directory and it's subdirectories.
+The file must just exist and could otherwise be empty.
+The difference to setting all *XXX_Conversion_Support to 0* is, that it could not be turned on again down the directory structure.

+This was set up to ignore the local GoFish_ settings and history folder, the file will be automatically created by GoFish starting with version 6.2.004.

 ## FoxBin2Prg Internals
 ### ZOrder
 In _Text_ files and starting from v1.19.12, the ZOrder,